 Have a bigger office?

-This three shelves first aid kit is on the larger side of the scale and covers up to 150 people.
+This first aid kit with three shelves is on the larger side of the scale and covers up to 150 people.
 There are 800 pieces of first aid supplies that are fully ANSI and OSHA compliant.

 The case is made of white steel and is moisture resistant.
 There is some included literature to assist during the emergency treatment process.